What Types of Mosquitoes Are Common in San Antonio?

 How Do I Get Rid of Mosquitoes?

 There is no way to entirely eliminate mosquitoes from your property.
 But professional pest control can help to greatly reduce mosquito populations.
 At Family Pest Control, we offer monthly mosquito misting treatments.
 We focus the mist on the underside of foliage to reduce mosquitos by up to 95%.
-We also have In2Care mosquito traps that we install and maintain.

 Does Family Have Any Mosquito Prevention Tips?